 - Carotid ultrasound to find carotid artery disease

 - Abdominal ultrasound to detect abdominal aortic aneurysms

 These highly accurate tests are painless, noninvasive and take less then one hour to perform

 Smokers and individuals who have personal or family history of heart disease, diabetes, high cholesterol or hypertension are encourage to get screened.
 However, TripleView screenings are available to everyone interested in determining their risks for heart disease.
 The TripleView screening package is specially priced at $99 and does not require a doctor’s order.
 To learn more or to schedule a TripleView screening, call 1-877-351-WELL (9355)

-This information is provided by St. Luke’s Medical Center as general information only and is not intended to replace the advice of a physician.
+This information is provided by Mountain Vista Medical Center and Tempe St. Luke’s Hospital as general information only and is not intended to replace the advice of a physician.